ACE - CM Minute (revised)

 Posted On: 2020-11-27

 In ancient Rome 'as', spelled A S, was a pound weight.
 In the markets, goods sold by merchants that weighed an 'as' were considered good for selling.
 Latin influenced the French language.
 When 'as' became a French word it no longer had anything to do with a pound, it just meant 'terrific.'
 In WWI, the French called a victorious pilot, an 'as.'
 The English translated this into 'ace,' spelled A C E.

 As I look over the audience I see many terrific scouts, Cub Scouts who do their best.
-I see Cubs who serve God, Country and community---family and friends.
-What I see are 'ace scouts' of whom I'm proud.
+I see Cubs who serve God, Country, and community---family, and friends.
+What I see are 'ace scouts' of whom I'm proud of.